Campus Safety Services

 Considerable emphasis is placed on fire safety at Hamilton.

 All residence facilities are equipped with fire and smoke detector equipment that relays an emergency signal to Campus Safety if a problem is detected.

 Residence Life policies governing student behavior concerning fire safety are strictly enforced.
 Cooking in areas other than authorized kitchens is prohibited.
 Toaster ovens and other appliances with open coils are forbidden in all residence facilities.

 An ongoing effort is made to encourage students to evaluate their environment and take reasonable precautions to ensure their safety.

 In accordance with New York State fire codes, Campus Safety conducts routine fire drills throughout the year.

 A fire alarm is an order to vacate the building.
-You should familiarize yourself with evacuation procedures and follow directions of RA staff and campus safety officers.
+You should familiarize yourself with evacuation procedures and follow directions of Community Living staff Community Advisors - CA) and Campus Safety Officers.
 Failure to do so may result in disciplinary action.

 From dusk to dawn, personal safety escorts from and to any on-campus location are provided to members of the campus community.
 Escorts will be completed via vehicle or foot patrol.

 Upon request, the Campus Safety Department assists motorists on campus with disabled vehicles.
 A portable battery pack, can be loaned (in exchange for a valid form of identification) to members of the campus community to jump start their vehicle.

 All vehicles on campus must be registered with the Campus Safety Department.
 Parking permits may be obtained at the department office during business hours.
 Visitors may obtain short term parking permits for parking privileges on campus.
 For a more complete listing of college parking regulations see the Hamilton College Parking Handbook.